to place it on page-->

 Crochet parquet dishcloth worked in 100% cottonCrochet the Parquet Stitch

-Final Measurements: 7.5 by 7.5 inche square without added border. (about 19 x 19 cm)
+7.5 by 7.5 inches square without added border. (about 19 x 19 cm)

-Gauge: Not important for this project
+Not crucial for this project

 For this tutorial, I have written out all words rather than using abbreviations so you can see the difference.
+Please feel free to transition to using standard abbreviations (above) if you prefer.

 Chain 32.